Our instructors and techs are the real deal

 She also holds various certifications from Adobe and other software programs.
 She is an expert for MS Office and Adobe Creative Suite applications, and she is a member of AIGA (the American Institute of Graphic Designers).

-Bevi's firm, PubCom, is also a member organization of the PDF Association.
+Bevi's firm, PubCom, is a member organization of the PDF Association.

 And she is a member of the IAAP (International Association of Accessibility Professionals) and was part of the committee that created the Accessibility Document Specialist (ADS) certificate program.
 She herself is a certified ADS.